Thinking of joining?

 What is “The Den” and Where is it?

-The Den is the Wildcat Ski Team headquarters and is located at the base of the Bobcat trail slightly above and to the right the main lodge at the base of the mountain.
-It is a 2-story structure that houses all of our race equipment and also includes a wax room, and two common rooms used for booting up, warm-up breaks, lunch and hanging out.
+The Den is the Wildcat Ski Team headquarters and is located at the base of the Bobcat trail slightly above and to the right of the main lodge at the base of the mountain.
+It is a 2-story structure that houses all of our race equipment and also includes a wax room, and two common rooms used for booting up, warm-up breaks, lunch, and hanging out.
 It is the meeting place for all groups where racers meet up with their coaches at the start of the day and after lunch.
-Just a quick note: it is a solid 5 minute hike uphill from the main lodge, so give yourself enough time to hike up or take one of the lifts and ski down.
+Just a quick note: it is a solid 5-minute hike uphill from the main lodge, so give yourself enough time to hike up or take one of the lifts and ski down.

 Although the Den is the hub of most Wildcat Ski Team activity, the Bobcat Lodge is also an important landmark.
 The Bobcat Lodge is a mini-base lodge between the Bobcat lift and the Quad lift.
 Like the main lodge, the Bobcat Lodge also has lockers, tables, and a cafeteria.
-It usually less crowded than the main lodge and is a great location to warm up (other than the Den), with a bathroom that is located nearby.
+It is usually less crowded than the main lodge and is a great location to warm up (other than the Den), with a bathroom that is located nearby.
 It is also the location where racers will register for all races hosted by Wildcat.
 On the days when you volunteer to help work a race, you will need to sign in as a race worker at the registration table to assure that you get the proper race worker credit.
 Awards ceremonies for all Wildcat races are held there as well.

-What do I need to know about tuning/waxing my kids skis?
+What do I need to know about tuning/waxing my kid's skis?

 Early in the year, the Wildcat coaches will usually do a demo session for parents and kids to instruct them on how to properly take care of your skis, sharpen the edges and wax the bases.
 The kids quickly learn that they will go faster and make better turns if they have tuned/waxed skis.
 Once the kids start getting into racing mode, and it doesn’t take long, they will want their skis sharpened and waxed quite frequently.
 If you aren’t familiar with tuning/waxing Wildcat coaches can help you.
 If you really don’t want to learn, you can always have them done professionally by a ski shop (although this can be an expensive proposition on a long-term basis).
 Ideally, as soon as your racer can be trusted not to ruin their skis with the various ski tools and files, THEY CAN AND SHOULD BE TAUGHT TO TUNE THEIR OWN SKIS.